hantaray/MuskelQuiz/README.md

 <h1 align="center" style="margin-top: 0px;">*** MuskelQuiz ***</h1>
 </p>

 Quiz-Game for iOS and Android made with Xamarin.
-You can learn human muskles for the physiotherapeutic area while playimg a quiz-game.
+You can learn human muskles for the physiotherapeutic area while playing a quiz-game.